Katie - English

 How did you find the application process?

 I found the application process a bit stressful, although once I was offered an interview I found the Cambridge side of things very efficient.
-Applicants to Oxbridge have an early UCAS deadline (usually October 15), and Cambridge applicants must then complete the Supplementary Application Questionnaire (SAQ) by October 22.
+Applicants to Oxbridge have an early UCAS deadline (usually October 15), and Cambridge applicants must then complete the additional questionnaire(s) within a few days.
 Although I made sure I got everything done by the deadlines, the fact that my school doesn’t send many people to Oxbridge meant that they often weren’t able to support or advise me throughout the process.
 Because of this, my UCAS application went in very close to the deadline.
 My advice to people in the same position as me would be to research the application process thoroughly, work out what you need to have done by when, and make it clear to your teachers pretty early on when your deadlines are and how you’d like them to help you.

 Despite applying straight to Christ’s, and getting an offer I missed my offer by one grade and was summer pooled.
 This is different from the Winter Pool, which happens immediately after interviews and allows oversubscribed Colleges to offer candidates worthy of an offer to Colleges with places left to fill in any given subject.
 The Summer Pool happens after A Level Results Day (mid-August), and involves a small number of candidates who have missed their offers but still achieved high grades.
 The College kept in touch with me throughout the process, which was very reassuring.
 Eventually, Christ’s decided to accept me as I’d achieved highly in my English A-Level, and they confirmed my place two days after Results Day.
 I remember those two days being incredibly stressful, but found stuff like getting out of the house for walks and spending time with my family really great for helping to take my mind off of it.